EpikStatNotes101/OUR-Notes/Uni Stuff/NTCC/Abstract.md

 Consistently throught the days, Domestic Violence has been linked to degradading physical and mental health and unpleasant social outcomes.
-Past studies have
+Past studies have shown significant empirical evidence on the factors affecting Domestic Violence.